DoctorMcKay/sentry-bot-documentation/src/privacy.md

 ## Message Content

-By default, Sentry can read all messages sent by all users in all public channels in your server.
+By default, Sentry can read all messages sent by all members in all public channels in your server.
 This is necessary in order to make Sentry's automod feature work.

 If you enable [logging of message edits and deletions](./settings.md#message-logging), Sentry will collect and store the